I’m Bärbel Dressler,

 So it took about 15 years for me to realize that I wanted to be on the creative side of business.
-The upside of that is a broad spectra of education and skills, starting with a year in art school and a row of art classes, including a semester at UCLA when living in the US for a couple of years.
+The upside of that is a broad spectra of education and skills, starting with a year in art school followed by a row of art classes, including a semester at UCLA when living in the US for a couple of years.

-As a designer I’m more or less self-taught, but it all started with a weekend course in pattern design by Lotta Kühlhorn.
+As pattern designer I’m more or less self-taught, but it all started with a weekend course by Lotta Kühlhorn.
 After that I’ve devoured a long line of online courses - on Skillshare, The Immersion for Bonnie Christine and Make It In Design.

 On a personal note…